feliixx/mongoplayground/web/DOCS.md

 #### Unique String

-if `unique` is set to true, the field will only contains unique strings.
+If `unique` is set to true, the field will only contains unique strings.
 Unique strings have a **fixed length**, `minLength` is taken as length for the string.
 There is  `64^x`  possible unique string for strings of length `x`.
 This number has to be inferior or equal to the number of documents you want to generate.
 For example, if you want unique strings of length 3, the is `64 * 64 * 64 = 262144` possible
-strings
+strings.

 They will look like